 - You’ll also notice that the meat has started to pull back from the bones, and the bones will protrude more.
 That’s normal!

 - The smoked beef ribs are done once they have reached an internal temperature of 200-205 degrees.

 - Use heat-resistant gloves to remove the beef plate ribs from the smoker.
-Place them onto a large cutting board and lightly tent with aluminum foil.
+Place them onto a clean cutting board and lightly tent with aluminum foil.
 Let the ribs rest for 30 minutes.
+If serving them later, wrap them up and place them in a clean cooler for up to 2 hours.

 - Use a sharp knife to cut through the ribs and serve.
 Some folks also like to remove the bones and slice the meat.
-The choice is yours.
+See below for serving suggestions.

-Place your leftover smoked beef plate ribs into an airtight container and store them in the refrigerator for 4-5 days.
-Reheat in the oven at 300 degrees F. until warmed through.
+Place leftover smoked beef plate ribs in an airtight container and keep them in the refrigerator for 4-5 days.
+When I’m ready to enjoy them again, I reheat them in the oven at 300 degrees F. until they’re nicely warmed through.
+It’s a great way to enjoy the leftovers without sacrificing flavor.
 If you liked this recipe, try our Pellet Grill Smoked Brisket!